 Recently when I was dispatching my annual pumpkin to roast for pies and soup, I held aside some pumpkin flesh to try making kimchi with it.
-I have not tried this with pureed canned pumpkin (nor would I!)
-It turned out great.
+It turned out great!
+Note: I have not nor would I try this recipe with pureed canned pumpkin!

 I mix cabbage and/or radish in too to balance the flavor and texture.

 - 1 lb./500g raw pumpkin flesh (Do not attempt with canned pumpkin!)

 - 1 medium head 2-3 lb./1kg Napa (Chinese) or green cabbage